MRtrix3/mrtrix3/docs/reference/config_file_options.rst

 *  **MRViewOdfScale**
     *default: 1.0*

-     The factor by which the ODF overlay is scaled
+     The factor by which the ODF overlay is scaled.

 *  **MRViewRotateModifierKey**
     *default: ctrl*